Zascc/Self-Mockery-Chatbot/README.md

 # Self-Mockery-Chatbot
-### To interact with the chatbots, please say "hi" or any other greeting words to evoke it.
+### To start chatting with the chatbots, please say "hi" or any other greeting words to evoke it.

 Links for demo: